-Trying to make up your mind what type of RV to get?
-We have had several and our favorite so far is our truck camper–here is why.
+Trying to make up your mind on what type of RV to get?
+We have had several and our favorite RV so far is our truck camper–here is why.

-My husband and I have owned various tents 2 pop-ups, 2 travel trailers, a homemade minivan camper, and a DIY truck topper camper.
+My husband and I have owned various tents, two pop-ups, two travel trailers, a homemade minivan camper, and a DIY truck topper camper.
 Our newest camper purchase is a Northstar Pop-up slide-in truck camper and it is our favorite rig so far.

 12 Reasons Why A Truck Camper Is Superior To Any Other RV

 Now keep in mind that other camping setups might check off a few items on this list too, but only a truck camper allows you to do all 12 things.